ansible/molecule/docs/index.md

 python3 -m molecule ...  # python module calling method
 ```

+Molecule projects also hosts the [community.molecule] collection, which
+contains some filters, plugins, roles and playbooks that can be used by
+molecule test writers to ease writing tests.

 # External Resources

 Below you can see a list of useful articles and presentations, recently